Purple Sage vs Live Oak: Two A Rated Schools, One Big Choice

 English Learners 26.3% 15.3%

 Something interesting shows up in the domain scores.
-Purple Sage outscores Live Oak in Student Achievement (91 vs 83), but Live Oak beats Purple Sage in both School Progress and Academic Growth (90 vs 88 in each).
+Purple Sage outscores Live Oak in Student Achievement (91 vs 83), but Live Oak beats Purple Sage in School Progress (90 vs 88).
 That means Live Oak is doing a better job moving students forward from where they started, which some educators argue is a more meaningful measure of school quality than raw achievement scores.
-Both earned identical A ratings in Closing the Gaps (91/100).
+Both earned identical A ratings in Closing the Gaps (91/100) (TEA 2025 A-F Accountability).

 Purple Sage: Solid Scores, Strong Community